SummaryRead the full fact sheet

 Diagnosing Sjogren’s syndrome

-Diagnosing Sjogren’s syndrome is often done by a rheumatologist (a specialist who treats conditions that affect joints, muscles, and bones) and involves a number of tests, which may include:
+Diagnosing Sjogren’s syndrome is often done by a (a specialist who treats conditions that affect joints, muscles, and bones) and involves a number of tests, which may include:

 - Schirmer’s test – special blotting paper held to the eye is used to assess the degree of tear production

-- eye examination – including the use of special dyes
+- – including the use of special dyes

-- biopsy – a small piece of salivary gland tissue is removed (usually from the lip) and examined under a microscope
+- – a small piece of salivary gland tissue is removed (usually from the lip) and examined under a microscope

-- blood tests – may be used to check the levels of particular immune system cells in the blood, and to check for any problems with your kidneys or liver.
+- – may be used to check the levels of particular immune system cells in the blood, and to check for any problems with your kidneys or liver.

 Treating Sjogren’s syndrome

 There is no cure for Sjogren’s syndrome, but it can be managed effectively.
 Treatment may include:

 - artificial tears and lubricating ointments for the eyes

 - artificial saliva